• Skip to main content

 This dense dough has all the structure and stability you'd want in a bread bowl, with a crispy, crunchy crust and a soft and tender interior crumb.

-The flavor of this Cuban bread is equally superb with a mixture of all-purpose flour, whole wheat flour and it even has the added health benefit of ground flax seeds.
+The flavor of this Cuban bread is equally superb with a mixture of all-purpose flour, and whole wheat flour and it even has the added health benefit of ground flax seeds.

 Who says healthy can't be delicious?